antfromano/milestone-project-4/README.md

 ### Known Bugs

--   Special Slice updates and inputs are sometimes not immediately displayed.
+-   Add work, edit work and inputs are sometimes not immediately displayed.
--   Extra data is sent to MongoDB sometimes but doesn't seem to affect program.
+-   As these are unique and one of a kind items, sold items are aren't available for purchase and would need to be refreshed with new items to keep store open.
--   On some mobile devices the headings aren't fully centered.
+-   On very wide screens some forms and tables aren't fully centered.

 ## Deployment